LRManamperi/Silentmate-Docs/docs/user-guide/features.md

 ---

-### 🔐 Privacy & Security
+###  Privacy & Security

 **Data Privacy:**
-- ✅ No internet connection required
+- No internet connection required
-- ✅ No data collection or tracking
+- No data collection or tracking
-- ✅ No ads or analytics
-- ✅ All processing happens on-device
+- All processing happens on-device
-- ✅ No account required
+- No account required

 **Permissions Used:**
 - **Do Not Disturb Access:** Only to change ringer mode